NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 The result of the last command should be a help message.

+ASP was verified to work under Microsoft Windows using the Windows Subsystem for Linux.

 See the NEWS file (:numref:`news`) for the most recent additions.

+The stable releases are also available via conda (:numref:`conda_intro`).

 To permanently add the ASP executable subdirectory to your PATH, you can add the following line to your shell configuration (e.g.,